 CDSBC investigates all complaints about the conduct or competence of dentists, dental therapists and certified dental assistants ("registrants").
 Our mandate is to serve and protect the public and to act at all times in the public interest.

 Under the Health Professions Act, CDSBC has legal powers to investigate any complaint we receive about our registrants and to address concerns that present a risk to the public.
 These powers include the ability to reprimand a registrant, suspend, or cancel or place limits on a registrant's registration, and impose other sanctions.

 If the investigation raises concerns about a registrant's practice, CDSBC takes a remedial and collaborative approach to resolving those concerns.
 In all cases, protection of the public is our first priority.

-There are certain complaints (or parts of complaints) that CDSBC cannot address because they are outside of our power.
+There are certain components of complaints that CDSBC cannot address because they are outside of our power.
 CDSBC is not able to:

-*If you think a dentist, dental therapist or CDA has harmed you and you are seeking compensation, CDSBC recommends speaking with a lawyer.
-Such claims are resolved through the legal process, not CDSBC’s complaint process.
+speaking with a lawyer.
+Such claims are resolved through the legal process, not